-Glass optical fiber on the other hand is an engineered crystalline structure consisting of many layers and materials.
-We have glass and optical index of refraction additives in the core and cladding surrounded by the various ultraviolet cured acrylate polymers that make up the optical fiber coating.
-This engineered assembly does not like stretch and in fact any strain shortens the optical glass lifetime.
-Due to the crystalline nature of glass there is no sheer strength in the fiber.
+- Glass optical fiber on the other hand is an engineered crystalline structure consisting of many layers and materials.
+We have a glass and optical index of refraction additives in the core and cladding surrounded by the various ultraviolet cured acrylate polymers that make up the optical fiber coating.
+This engineered assembly does not like stretch and in fact, any strain shortens the optical glass lifetime.
+Due to the crystalline nature of glass, there is no sheer strength in the fiber.

 Ever see how delicate a stemmed glass is if you knock it the wrong way?
 Because most optical fiber is typically UV coated, which acts as a thermal insulator, there is almost no absorption of heat by the fiber.
 This physically causes many problems with polymer extrusion as differential cooling causes many issues in post extrusion stress.

-With these physical differences in mind we need to recognize that many of the components look the same.
-You have an extruder which is a plastic melting pump a water trough which cools the plastic and a capstan that pulls the material through at a fixed rate.
-And there is typically a form of diameter control with some form of controlled pay off and take up devices.
+With these physical differences in mind, we need to recognize that many of the components look the same.
+You have an extruder which is a plastic melting pump a water trough that cools the plastic and a capstan that pulls the material through at a fixed rate.
+And there is typically a form of diameter control with some form of controlled payoff and take-up devices.

 When we look at optical fiber processing, we recognize that in both copper and fiber we are basically squirting plastic over a conductor.
-Iin one case, an electrical conductor, and in the other an optical conductor.
-To the untrained eye this looks like the same process.
-In reality we are actually doing totally different processes.
+In one case, an electrical conductor, and in the other an optical conductor.
+To the untrained eye, this looks like the same process.
+In reality, we are actually doing totally different processes.
 In most copper extrusions we are insulating or coating the copper conductor using a direct contact application of plastic.

-In addition the environment in which copper and optical cable are produced is different.
+In addition, the environment in which copper and optical cable are produced is different.
 Dust and contaminants for optical fiber as well as moisture can create problems for material that does not restrain polymer shrinkage.
 In copper insulation, thermal heating (preheating) helps maintain a good mechanical bond to the surface since the copper material itself acts as a heat sink and controls shrinkage without affecting its ability to conduct electrons.
 The same effect in optical fiber will cause compressive strain on the glass which is an engineered component.
-This would cause significant stain and attenuation increase over cooling and subsequent thermal cycling.
+This would cause a significant stain and attenuation increase in overcooling and subsequent thermal cycling.

 When looking at adding optical fiber processing to a cable plant or adding a different product line such as tight buffer, one needs to be very thoughtful in several categories such as which product will be optimized, Product run time or change over time and what the environment will be required for manufacturing.
 For example will temperature and humidity need to be controlled and will the process be continuous or Job Shop.